perturbing/vasil-tests/referencing-scripts-cip-33.md

 d73a722b223431e5496077e7c432a63b6159a36f0aa41d3bf12f7beb1abd8bfb     0        99768434346 lovelace + TxOutDatumNone
 d73a722b223431e5496077e7c432a63b6159a36f0aa41d3bf12f7beb1abd8bfb     1        15000000 lovelace + TxOutDatumNone
 ```
-If we take a closer look at the ouput `TxIx 0` we see the script attached to the output.
+If we take a closer look at the output `TxIx 0` we see the script attached to the output.
 ```
 $ cardano-cli query utxo --tx-in d73a722b223431e5496077e7c432a63b6159a36f0aa41d3bf12f7beb1abd8bfb#1 --testnet-magic 9 --out-file test && cat test
 {